International-Data-Spaces-Association/Building-Blocks-Catalog/access_and_usage_control.md

 - Enforcement of policy rules
 - Policy administration and management
 - Definition of credentials / roles
-- Usage Control for data sovereignty"
+- Usage Control for data sovereignty

 ## Components and Technologies
 ### DSBA - CTO architecture coherence